Wilco Kelderman: Professional career

+Rabobank teams (2010–2016)

 Born in Amersfoort, Kelderman finished in seventh position in the general classification of the 2014 Giro d'Italia.
 He broke his collarbone in the ensuing off-season while training.
 He was named in the start list for the 2015 Tour de France and finished in ninth place in the opening individual time trial.
 The following year he rode the Tour de France and placed 32nd overall.